jghauser/kitty-runner.nvim/README.md

 # kitty-runner.nvim
-A lua plugin that allows you to easily send lines from the current buffer to another kitty terminal.
+A neovim plugin written in lua that allows you to easily send lines from the current buffer to another kitty terminal.
 I use it mostly as a poor man's REPL, e.g. I start ipython in the kitty terminal and send buffer lines to it.

 This plugin is inspired by and heavily borrows from [vim-kitty-runner](https://github.com/LkeMitchll/vim-kitty-runner).
 It was mostly created in an attempt to learn some lua and in a somewhat pointless effort to lua-fy my nevim setup.
 It's very much WIP and probably full of mistakes and/or inelegant code.